 The first temporary passenger station opened in 1850 to the north of the canal.
 This station was used until King’s Cross station opened in 1852.
 The Great Northern Hotel opened in 1854, largely for the patrons of the railway.
 The temporary station became part of the wholesale Potato Market.
 Grain, another valuable commodity, was transported from East Anglia and stored in the specially constructed Goods Yard complex (1850-2) before being transported on across London.
 Coal was stored in the Eastern Coal Drops (1851) and Western Coal Drops (1860s).
 Various inlets allowed transfer direct from trains to barges on the canal.

 Development was not limited to industrial expansion.
 By the end of 1850s, the construction of residential buildings was well advanced.
 Lower quality housing was built along the Caledonian Road and more expensive properties in Barnsbury.
 On the western side of King’s Cross, the terraces and squares of Somers Town, continued to be built.
-These were now occupied by railway and industrial workers rather than the gentile middle class.
+These were now occupied by railway and industrial workers rather than the genteel middle class.
 An area between Somers Town and the Goods Yard was leased to workmen to build their own homes and quickly became associated with poor quality dwellings, known as Agar Town.

 Agar Town and areas of Somers Town were redeveloped in the 1860s to create space for the tracks, terminus and goods yards of the Midland Railway.
 This included St Pancras, built between 1866 and 1868, and the Midland Grand Hotel completed in 1876.
 The German Gymnasium was built in 1864-5 as a club and sports facility for the German Gymnastics Society.